Minnesota State Highway 264

 Minnesota State Highway 264 (MN 264) is a 7.394 mi highway in southwest Minnesota, which runs from its intersection with Nobles County State-Aid Highway 21 (2nd Avenue) in Round Lake and continues north to its northern terminus at its interchange with Interstate 90 and Jackson County State-Aid Highway 1, six miles east of Worthington.

 Route description

 Highway 264 serves as a north–south connector route in southwest Minnesota between Round Lake and Interstate 90.

 The route runs along the county line for Nobles and Jackson counties for most of its length.

 Highway 264 follows Amy Avenue and Main Street in Round Lake.

 The route is legally defined as Route 264 in the Minnesota Statutes.

+The route is facing a turnback to Nobles and Jackson Counties, as the legislative route is being removed.

 History

 Highway 264 was authorized on July 1, 1949.

 The route was paved in the mid-1950s.